akiyamasho/tesla-dashcam-merge/README.md

       ```
       In addition to the merged files, you will see a `merged-output.mp4` file that shows all the merged videos in a grid:
       <img width="1140" alt="スクリーンショット 2024-04-27 21 29 21" src="https://github.com/akiyamasho/tesla-dashcam-merge/assets/35907066/44b8ef6d-3bbf-43e8-9b7e-24ed67c35ac8">

+### About

+Created this script since I almost got hit by a shrapnel from a truck with uncovered cargo lol.
+Hope it helps others review footage more easily.